How do I view and pay my student’s bill?

 All students meet with their academic advisors prior to registering for the next semester’s classes.
 Advisors discuss requirements and help students develop a plan for the upcoming semesters.
 An academic advisor’s signature is required in the registration process.

-The International Center's website is a helpful resource for information on study abroad programs.
-Paul Nelson, study abroad coordinator, will be happy to respond to questions about specific programs (email@example.com).
+The Center for Study Away website is a helpful resource for information on study abroad programs.
+IC staff are happy to respond to questions about specific programs ([email protected]).
 The best advice we can offer for parent involvement is for you to learn as much as you can about the country where your student will be studying so you can ask good questions (and communicate often) while they are abroad.

 What role does Mac play in the safety, academic progress and communication with the students who are studying abroad?

-Mac staff and faculty stay in touch with students, mostly via regular emails, while they are studying off campus.
+Macalester staff and faculty stay in touch with students, mostly via regular emails, while they are studying off campus.
 From the outset and as the semester progresses, we carefully monitor the State Department travel and country unrest warnings.
-Also, staff in the Study Abroad Office keeps in contact with the directors of the various programs in order to stay abreast of our students’ experience while away.
-The College does have a seldom used but highly effective Emergency and Safety plan for off campus study.
+Also, staff in the Center for Study Away keeps in contact with the directors of the various programs in order to stay abreast of our students’ experience while away.
+The College does have a seldom used but highly effective emergency and safety plan for off campus study.

 What is J Term and what opportunities are there during this time for students?